gekkonid/snpsnip/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- bcftools must be installed and available in your PATH
+- bcftools 1.18 or higher must be installed and available in your PATH (check with `bcftools --version`, a statically compiled version is [available here](https://github.com/kdm9/static_samtools_bcftools/releases/latest))

 ### Install from source